Undline/UndChain/readme.md

 1. **Initial Supply:** 44,444,444 USP minted at launch.
 2. **Daily Emission:** Begins at **4,444 tokens per day** with periodic adjustments through partner voting.
 3. **Voting Mechanism:** Partners vote every four years to either halve or double the emission rate.
-4. **Eligibility for Voting:** Partners must complete at least one transaction per week and maintain a perception score above **444** to participate in the vote.
+4. **Eligibility for Voting:** Partners must complete at least one transaction per week and maintain a Reliability score above **444** to participate in the vote.

 This dynamic voting mechanism enables decentralized governance and can serve as a testing ground for broader governance features across UndChain.